-which will require significant investments to localize supply chains and create energy/food security.
+As discussed earlier, the global economy is in the midst of a massive pivot from 30 years of globalization, which will require significant investments to localize supply chains and create energy/food security.
 In our view, India will be a key beneficiary of multinational manufacturers' intent to diversify production and supply chains.
 India is already being viewed as the most obvious backup for the China-plus one strategy of multinationals with China-based manufacturing facilities.

 In particular, we see opportunities in pharmaceuticals, specialty chemicals, and electronics.
-Holdings within this theme include specialty chemicals company Aarti Pharmalabs Limited, electronics/ AC contract manufacturers such as Dixon Technologies Ltd. and Amber Enterprises India Ltd., and pharmaceuticals contract manufacturer Divi's Laboratories Limited.
+Holdings within this theme include specialty chemicals company Aarti Pharmalabs Limited and electronics/AC contract manufacturers such as Dixon Technologies Ltd. and Amber Enterprises India Ltd.

-• Formalization of the economy Among the Modi government's initiatives, the Goods and Services Tax (GST) is perhaps the most consequential economic reform in the country in the last 25 years.
+Formalization of the economy

+Among the Modi government's initiatives, the Goods and Services Tax (GST) is perhaps the most consequential economic reform in the country in the last 25 years.
 The tax is imposed in every step of production but is then refunded if the payer can provide a receipt.
-This has forced a shift from informal cash transactions to formal bank- or credit-based transactions.
+This has forced a shift from informal cash transactions to formal bankor credit-based transactions.
 Demonetisation, along with another government initiative, the Unified Payment Interface (UPI), an app that provides an instant, real-time payment system that enables cashless transactions free of cost, has also helped move transactions from cash to digital, a trend that accelerated during the pandemic.